vert-x3/vertx-web-site/src/site/blog/posts/2017-06-09-preview-of-guide-for-java-developers.md

 ## We need your feedback!

 The code is available at [https://github.com/vert-x3/vertx-guide-for-java-devs](https://github.com/vert-x3/vertx-guide-for-java-devs).
-You can report feedback as Github issues and even offer pull-requests.
+You can report feedback as Github issues to that repository and even offer pull-requests.

 You can check it out from GitHub (the AsciiDoc is being rendered fine from the repository interface) or you can check out pre-rendered HTML and PDF versions that I am temporarily sharing and keeping up-to-date from my Dropbox: [https://www.dropbox.com/sh/ni9znfkzlkl3q12/AABn-OCi1CZfgbTzOU0jYQpJa?dl=0](https://www.dropbox.com/sh/ni9znfkzlkl3q12/AABn-OCi1CZfgbTzOU0jYQpJa?dl=0)